EricMFink/Residency/_pages/schedule.md

 #### Midterm Evaluation

 - Give midterm evaluation form to site supervisor
-- Consult with site supervisor about their availability for conference with faculty supervisor during Week 6 (February 7-11) and schedule the conference for them: [calendly.com/emfink/](https://calendly.com/emfink/)
+- Consult with site supervisor about their availability for conference with faculty supervisor during Week 6 (February 7-11).
+    - Schedule the conference for them: [calendly.com/emfink/](https://calendly.com/emfink/)

 #### Assignments